texcoffier/StoX/README.md

      * `Binary`: the name of the rule, it will be the node name. the same name may be used more than once to make an `or`.
      * `['Expression', 'slash', 'Unary']` the list of lexem to match
+     * optional `[1, 'Error message']`: the error message is inserted after the first child.
+       Clicking on the error message sent the cursor at the end of the previous argument.

   * `update_ast` is called to add a rule to `AST` the data parameter is a pair: